HugoLu88/dbt-mlastronomy/README.md

 ### To dos
 - Abstract metrics calcs into their own macros
 - Classifier model
-- Create a macro to union tables together and group by run id and run date
+- Add grouping to aggregate model and dynamic variable selection